blueridgeboost/blueridgeboost.github.io/src/content/english/camps/make-your-own-game-beginners.md

 ---

 <div class="container">
-The camp activities are apapted from the CodeHS course <a href="https://codehs.com/syllabus/21074">Introduction to Game Design with p5play</a>.
+The camp activities are adapted from the CodeHS course <a href="https://codehs.com/syllabus/21074">Introduction to Game Design with p5play</a>.
 </div>